-] We face many difficult questions every day: Why do cats go crazy right before bedtime?
+We face many difficult questions every day: Why do cats go crazy right before bedtime?
 Do aliens exist?
-Who will triumph on Game of Thrones?
-(No spoilers, please!)
 And of course, should we use digits or spell out numbers online?

 Although I’ve yet to see an alien—and I only pretend to understand my cats—I was confident in my grasp of numbers until I read Hoa Loranger’s blog post “Break Grammar Rules on Websites for Clarity.”
-Hoa Loranger is a director at the Nielson Norman Group, a usability consultancy started by usability expert Jakob Nielson.
+Hoa Loranger is vice president at the Nielson Norman Group, a usability consultancy started by usability expert Jakob Nielson.

 Loranger suggests using digits for numbers that “need to stand out” on websites because digits are easier to scan when searching for specific information.
-While I agree that digits can be easier to scan, this advice goes against the common belief that we should maintain consistency across print and web copy by following our style manuals and in-house style guides.
+Although I agree that digits can be easier to scan, this advice goes against the common belief that we should maintain consistency across print and web copy by following our primary style guides and in-house style guides.

 What do the style guides say about digits versus spelled out numbers?

 The Chicago Manual of Style (Chicago style) recommends spelling out general1 numbers through one hundred,2 while the Publication Manual of the American Psychological Association (APA style) and The Associated Press Stylebook (AP style) recommend spelling out general numbers below ten.3

 The MLA Handbook (MLA style), published by the Modern Language Association, recommends spelling out general numbers that can be written in less than three words (e.g., seven, twenty-one) and using digits for those requiring three or more words (e.g., 201, 51/2).4